Our Tweed Valley Maltings in the historic Northumbrian town of Berwick-upon-Tweed has been the headquarters of Simpsons Malt since 1963.

 Continuous investment and growth in the decades that have followed has seen our Tweed Valley Maltings become the largest single malting site in the UK.

-More than 230,000 tonnes of malt is produced here every year, with the majority of that delivered via bulk wagon loads to whisky distilleries throughout Scotland.
+Around 200,000 tonnes of malt is produced here every year, with the majority of that delivered via bulk wagon loads to whisky distilleries throughout Scotland.

 Berwick-upon-Tweed is the northernmost town in England, situated two miles south of the Scottish border and at the mouth of the River Tweed – the 12th longest river in the United Kingdom.